section-engineering-education/engineering-education/articles/consuming-co-operative-bank-api-using-node.js/index.md

 - [dotenv](https://www.npmjs.com/package/dotenv): For loading the environmental variables.

-- [express](https://www.npmjs.com/package/express): For setting up the the routes and the controllers in the application.
+- [express](https://www.npmjs.com/package/express): For setting up the routes and the controllers in the application.

 - [ngrok](https://www.npmjs.com/package/ngrok): For exposing our localhost server.

-- [nodemon](https://www.npmjs.com/package/nodemon): For listening to changes and restartin the server.
+- [nodemon](https://www.npmjs.com/package/nodemon): For listening to changes and restarting the server.

 - [unique-string](https://www.npmjs.com/package/unique-string): For generating random strings.